Budget & Taxpayer Information

 Valued at $62 million, this initiative stands out because it will have 0.00% taxpayer impact.
 If approved by voters, state building aid would reimburse the district for 95.30% of the project cost and the remaining funds, $4.5 million, would come from the district's Capital Project Reserve Fund, covering the local share of the project.

 The proposed capital project has a range of upgrades, including revamped parking lots to improve traffic flow, updates to plumbing fixtures, and the installation of charging stations for electric buses.
 The stations will be necessary as the state is requiring school districts to transition to a 100% zero-emission electric school bus fleet by 2035.
 Electrical system enhancements are also on the agenda to ensure optimal functionality.
+Voters approved the vote of 323 to 103.

 Proposition 4: Board of Education Vote